 CASE Program FAQs

-All CASE fellows must be current Elmhurst College students in good standing with an intended graduation date of December 2018 or later.
+All CASE fellows must be current Elmhurst College students in good standing with an intended graduation date of December of the program year or later.

 - Eligible for First-Year Scholars (four-week) program:

 - Students with current first-year standing

-- Students who entered as first-year students in Fall 2017 but have sophomore standing due to AP credit
+- Students who entered as first-year students in the previous fall but have sophomore standing due to AP credit

 - Eligible for Summer Fellows (eight-week) program:

 - Current sophomores, juniors and seniors who have completed the equivalent of at least three regular terms of college credit

 Yes, stipends are provided to CASE fellows to compensate for summer wages.
 Federal law requires taxes to be withheld from the stipends.

 Students may apply for up to $300 in funding for supplies for their project.
 Accepted students will have the opportunity to apply for this additional funding.